The Sign Maker: Wooden Signs

 High-quality wooden signs to suit all budgets.
 Huge amount of choice in timbers, fonts and images

 Our North Devon workshop is where the crafting of our wooden signs takes place.
-On-site, we hold a wide range of timbers, our most popular timber being the classic Oak.
+On-site, we hold a wide range of timbers, our most fovoured timber being the classic Oak.
 We love the beautiful grain of this timber and know that it makes high-quality, long-lasting signs.
 Another similar timber for wooden house signs is Chestnut - often known as "The Poor Mans Oak"

 Popular alternatives include Sapele and Iroko.
 The deep red tones of the Sapele timber are distinctive, and the wood itself is still strong.
 Iroko continues to increase in popularity for wooden signage because of its high oil content and low maintenance (see our Gallery for examples of the timber in action).